Best Video Doorbells of 2020

 - Is there a monthly charge for Ring doorbell cameras?

-There’s no required monthly charge for Ring video doorbells.
-However, you can pay for a Ring Protect plan if you want additional cloud storage, professional monitoring, cellular backup, and other features.
+Ring does not require monthly fees for its video doorbells.
+However, we recommend signing up and paying for a Ring Protect plan to get additional cloud storage, professional monitoring, cellular backup, or other features.

 - How does a video doorbell work?

-Video doorbells connect to a mobile application so you can see and speak to whoever’s at your front door from anywhere in the world.
-The camera comes with a speaker and microphone so you’ll be able to have two-way conversations.
-Many video doorbells are motion-activated, notifying you whenever they detect motion, and some can even differentiate between people and other moving objects to make your notifications more relevant.
+Video doorbells connect to a mobile application so we can see and speak to whoever’s at our front door from anywhere in the world.
+The camera comes with a speaker and microphone so we can have two-way conversations.
+Many video doorbells are motion-activated, notifying us whenever they detect motion, and some can even differentiate between people and other moving objects to make our notifications more relevant.